abhi1345/recommendation-systems/README.md

 ## The Models
 The first 2 systems create simple recommendations based on activity of previous users.
 The last 3 systems use machine learning to aid in generating personalized suggestions.
-All models are in Python, based on pseudocode written by Johnathan Shewchuk in [Concise Machine Learning.](https://people.eecs.berkeley.edu/~jrs/papers/machlearn.pdf)
+The Logistic Regression and k Nearest Neighbors models are in Python, based on pseudocode written by Johnathan Shewchuk in [Concise Machine Learning.](https://people.eecs.berkeley.edu/~jrs/papers/machlearn.pdf).
+The Singular Value Decomposition for model-based recommendation is implemented using scikit-learn.

 ## The Data
 Dataset taken from UCI machine learning repository. [link](https://archive.ics.uci.edu/ml/datasets/Restaurant+%26+consumer+data)

 ## Dependencies
-numpy 1.15.4, scipy 1.1.0, pandas 0.23.4
+numpy 1.15.4, scipy 1.1.0, pandas 0.23.4, sklearn 0.20.0

 Dependencies used for acceleration of calculations.
 All systems/models built from scratch and can be built without libraries.